 However, it is vital that before an integration project is kicked off the person who will be ultimately responsible and accountable for the final structure and design of the system is clearly defined.
 This person also apparently needs to have the ability to take the final decisions between conflicting interests.

-5. Constant changes of the environment
+5. Constant changes in the environment

 With complex system integration projects, the different applications that are integrated hardly ever stay the same.
 Constant change is more of a rule than an exception to it.
-In today’s application landscape the pace of change seems to be ever increasing, and absolutely nothing stays the same for extensive periods of time.
+In today’s application landscape, the pace of change seems to be ever-increasing, and absolutely nothing stays the same for extensive periods of time.

 Yet, many integration projects are designed in a way where they are intended to resolve an integration challenge at a single point in time.